UKCloud/documentation/articles/cloud-storage/cs-vid-geodrive2-client-overview.md

 ---
 title: GeoDrive Client 2.0 overview video | UKCloud Ltd
-description: Shows a video that provides an overview of the CIFS-ECS Tool
+description: Shows a video that provides an overview of the GeoDrive Client 2.0
 services: cloud-storage
 author: Sue Highmoor